epinio/docs/docs/howtos/use-develop/app_watch.md

   binary, and uploads it to the running pod via the Epinio API.
 The pod-side supervisor replaces the running binary and restarts the app in place.
 - **Files mode** (interpreted languages): tars only the changed files and uploads them into the pod's source directory.
-If your runtime watches for file changes (Node.js, Python, etc.) it will pick them up automatically.
+The supervisor then restarts the app process with the updated files.

 The mode is chosen by the presence of `build_cmd` and `binary` in `.epinio-sync.yaml`.
 If neither is set, files mode is used.